 Intelligent people protect their Intellectual Property

-Maybe because it is intangible, as opposed to tangible assets such stock or real estate, people often fail to adequately protect and maximise the value of their intellectual property.
-However this is a terrible way to undermine the value and future of your business.
+Perhaps because it is intangible, rather than tangible assets like stock or real estate, people often fail to adequately protect and maximise the value of their intellectual property.
+However, this is a terrible way to undermine the value and future of your business.

 Even more traditional businesses derive great value and sometimes even direct income from their IP rights.
-Google, Apple and Amazon’s brands are currently valued at over $100 billion dollars each, and the world’s biggest franchisor McDonald’s generates roughly $36 billion dollars of revenue a year from licensing its brand to franchisees.
+Google, Apple and Amazon’s brands are currently valued at over $100 billion each, and the world’s biggest franchisor, McDonald’s, generates roughly $36 billion of revenue a year from licensing its brand to franchisees.

 Indeed, most investors or buyers today place high importance on well-protected IP.
 The other side of that coin is that businesses that fail to adequately protect their IP may not be valued highly or attractive to investors.
 Another major issue is that failing to take IP law into account can land you in ridiculously expensive court cases.